hristomanos/HoverCarAssociation/README.md

 # HoverCar Association #

-## Brief ##

 * Developed in three weeks
 * C#
 * Splitscreen
 * Cars are hovering using raycasts
-* Cars move based on their rigidbody velocity and torque
-* Ball has a physic material to behave like a ball
-* Boost orbs provide speed boost to players
-* UI animation for countdown
-* One of my first games when learning about the Unity game engine

 ## Introduction ##